 1957: A week after it topped the R&B chart, “You Send Me” by Sam Cooke became his first #1 pop single when it began three weeks at the top of Billboard’s Best Sellers chart, a day after Cooke had performed the song in full on The Ed Sullivan Show.

-1961: Glen Campbell debuted on the US singles charts when “Turn Around, Look At Me,” entered the Billboard Hot 100, later reaching #62.
+1961: Glen Campbell debuted on the US singles charts when “Turn Around, Look At Me,” entered the Billboard Hot 100, where it later reached #62.

-1966: Los Angeles band Love started three days headlining at the Fillmore Auditorium in San Francisco, supported by Moby Grape and Lee Michaels.
+1966: Los Angeles band Love began three days headlining at the Fillmore Auditorium in San Francisco with supporting acts Moby Grape and Lee Michaels.

 1967: The Monkees had their final #1 single in the US with “Daydream Believer.”
-Also at the top of the album chart was the Monkees’ fourth studio LP, Pisces, Aquarius, Capricorn, And Jones Ltd., the group’s fourth straight million-selling album.
+Also at the top of the album chart was the Monkees’ fourth studio album, Pisces, Aquarius, Capricorn, And Jones Ltd..

 1969: George Harrison joined husband and wife act Delaney & Bonnie Bramlett onstage at Colston Hall in Briston, England, the same day that he joined their tour as a guitarist.
 It was Harrison’s first stage appearance since the Beatles’ final concert on August 29, 1966.
 Also joining the tour was mutual friend Eric Clapton, who’d joined the band after the breakup of Blind Faith.
 When selected recordings from the tour were released in 1970 on the “Delaney & Bonnie & Friends On Tour With Eric Clapton” album, Harrison was credited as “Mysterioso,” similar to how he was credited as “L’Angela Misterioso” on Cream’s single, “Badge.”

-1971: “Black Dog,” the lead single and opening track of Led Zeppelin’s untitled fourth album, was released as a single in several countries except for the UK.
+1971: “Black Dog,” the lead single and opening track of Led Zeppelin’s untitled fourth album, was released as a single in several countries outside of the UK.

 1972: “Papa Was A Rollin’ Stone” by The Temptations hit the top of the Billboard Hot 100.
 The record peaked at #5 on the R&B chart.

-1972: “You Ought to Be with Me” by Al Green became his third record to top the Billboard R&B chart.
+1972: “You Ought to Be with Me” by Al Green became his third single to top the Billboard R&B chart.

-1972: The debut album by Steely Dan, Can’t Buy a Thrill, entered the Billboard pop chart, later reaching #17.
+1972: The debut album by Steely Dan, Can’t Buy a Thrill, entered the Billboard pop chart.
+Two weeks later it peaked at #17.

-1972: Dr. Hook and the Medicine Show’s third single “The Cover of ‘Rolling Stone’,” written by poet and songwriter Shel Silverstein, entered the Billboard Hot 100, eventually peaking at #6.
+1972: Dr. Hook and the Medicine Show’s third single, “The Cover of ‘Rolling Stone’,” written by poet and songwriter Shel Silverstein, entered the Billboard Hot 100, where it eventually peaked at #6.

 1973: Following a performance at Montreal’s Forum, the Who attended an after-show party put on by RCA executives.
 After trashing their suite at the Bonaventure Hotel, police arrived to arrest the band and fourteen members of their touring party and hauled them off to jail.
 The next day, the group’s local promoter delivered almost $6,000 in cash to the police station for damages and everyone was released.
 The events were the inspiration for bassist John Entwistle’s future solo song, “Cell Number Seven.”